-90 Legislative text Γ Article 22 - Requirements relating to transparency (i) all materially relevant data on the credit quality and performance of underlying exposures; STS criteria 90. (i) all materially relevant data on the credit quality and performance of underlying exposures; Verified?
-Yes PCS Comment section 8 General point 8 refers.
+90 Legislative text BACK TO TABLE OF CONTENTS Article 22 - Requirements relating to transparency STS criteria 90.
+All materially relevant data on the credit quality and performance of underlying exposures; Verified?
+Yes PCS Comment - section 8 General point 10 refers.
 See also 4.4 Regulatory and Industry Compliance.
 See point 89 above.
-EBA Final non-ABCP STS Guidelines - statements on background and rationale [ EBA Final non-ABCP STS Guidelines
+EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines

-91 Legislative text Article 22 - Requirements relating to transparency (ii) information on events which trigger changes in the priority of payments or the replacement of any counterparties, and, in the case of a securitisation which is not an ABCP transaction, data on the cash flows generated by the underlying exposures and by the liabilities of the securitisation: STS criteria 91.
+91 Legislative text BACK TO TABLE OF CONTENTS Article 22 - Requirements relating to transparency (ii) information on events which trigger changes in the priority of payments or the replacement of any counterparties, and, in the case of a securitisation which is not an ABCP transaction, data on the cash flows generated by the underlying exposures and by the liabilities of the securitisation; STS criteria 91.
 Information on events which trigger changes in the priority of payments or the replacement of any counterparties, Verified?
-PCS Comment section 8 General point 8 refers, 4.4 Regulatory and Industry Compliance.
+Yes PCS Comment section 8 General point 10 refers, 4.4 Regulatory and Industry Compliance.
 See point 89 above.
-EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines
+EBA Final non-ABCP STS Guidelines EBA Final non-ABCP STS Guidelines

-92 Legislative text Article 22 - Requirements relating to transparency (i) information on events which trigger changes in the priority of payments or the replacement of any counterparties, and, in the case of a securitisation which is not an ABCP transaction, data on the cash flows generated by the underlying exposures and by the liabilities of the securitisation; STS criteria 92.
+92 Legislative text BACK TO TABLE OF CONTENTS Article 22 - Requirements relating to transparency (ii) information on events which trigger changes in the priority of payments or the replacement of any counterparties, and, in the case of a securitisation which is not an ABCP transaction, data on the cash flows generated by the underlying exposures and by the liabilities of the securitisation; STS criteria 92.
 And, in the case of a securitisation which is not an ABCP transaction, data on the cash flows generated by the underlying exposures and by the liabilities of the securitisation; Verified?
-Yes PCS Comment Section 8 General point 8 section 4.4 Regulatory and Industry Compliance .
+Yes PCS Comment Section 8 General point 10 section 4.4 Regulatory and Industry Compliance .
 See point 89 above.
-EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines
+EBA Final non-ABCP STS Guidelines EBA Final non-ABCP STS Guidelines

-)3 Legislative text Article 22 - Requirements relating to transparency (iii) information about the risk retained, including information on which of the modalities provided for in Article 6(3) has been applied, in accordance with Article 6.
-93. (iii) information about the risk retained, including information on which of the modalities provide d for in Article 6(3) has been applied, in accordance with Article 6.
+93 Legislative text BACK TO TABLE OF CONTENTS Article 22 - Requirements relating to transparency (iii) information about the risk retained, including information on which of the modalities provided for in Article 6(3) has been applied, in accordance with Article 6.
+STS criteria 93.
+Information about the risk retained, including information on which of the modalities provided for in Article 6(3) has been applied, in accordance with Article 6.
 Verified?
-Yes PCS Comment section 8 General 14 Important Information - Risk retention under the Securitisation Regulation, see 4.4 Regulatory and Industry Compliance paragraph 1 EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines
+Yes PCS Comment section 8 General 17 Important Information - Risk retention under the Securitisation Regulation, see 4.4 Regulatory and Industry Compliance paragraph 1 EBA Final non-ABCP STS Guidelines - statements on background and rationale - EBA Final non-ABCP STS Guidelines Ī

-(f) any inside information relating to the securitisation that the originator, sponsor or SSPE is obliged to make public in accordance with Article 17 of Regulation (EU) No 596/2014 of the European Parliament and of the Council on insider dealing and market manipulation;

-94. (f) any inside information relating to the securitisation that the originator, sponsor or SSPE is obliged to make public in accordance with Article 17 of Regulation (EU) No 596/2014 of the European Parliament and of the Council on insider dealing and market manipulation;

-See section 4.4.
+Legislative text 94 BACK TO TABLE OF CONTENTS Article 22 - Requirements relating to transparency (f) any inside information relating to the securitisation that the originator, sponsor or SSPE is obliged to make public in accordance with Article 17 of Regulation (EU) No 596/2014 of the European Parliament and of the Council on insider dealing and market manipulation; STS criteria 94.
+Any inside information relating to the securitisation that the originator, sponsor or SSPE is obliged to make public in accordance with Article 17 of Regulation (EU) No 596/2014 of the European Parliament and of the Council on insider dealing and market manipulation; Verified?
+Yes PCS Comment See section 4.4.
 Regulatory and industry compliance third paragraph (c).
 See point 89 above.
 See section 4.4.
 Regulatory and industry - STS-securitisation (aa).

-EBA Final non-ABCP STS Guidelines - statements on background and rationale
+EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines